zeronet-conservancy/zeronet-conservancy/README.md

  - after installing general dependencies and cloning repo (as above), run `start-venv.sh` which will create a virtual env for you and install python requirements
  - more convenience scripts to be added soon

-### Building under windows os
+### Building under Windows OS

-(this instruction is work-in-progress, please help us test it and improve it!)
+(These instructions are work-in-progress, please help us test it and improve it!)

 - install python from https://www.python.org/downloads/
 - install some windows compiler suitable for python , this proved to be the most difficult part for me as non-windows user (see here https://wiki.python.org/moin/WindowsCompilers and i'll link more references later)